-Jinger Duggar And Jeremy Vuolo Withhold Honeymoon Baby News, ‘Jill & Jessa Counting On’ Star Not Pregnant?
+Jinger Duggar And Jeremy Vuolo Withhold Honeymoon Baby News, ‘Jill & Jessa: Counting On’ Star Not Pregnant?

 “Y’all really shouldn’t just assume that she’s pregnant,” a commenter by the name of Chloemidkid wrote.
 “If she’s not that will end up with a lot of embarrassment for you and will come across as an insult to Jinger.
 You look beautiful Jinger! 🙂 Hope you and Jeremy are doing well and enjoying life.”

 Another reason that Jinger Duggar’s fans are so quick to assume she is pregnant is because she and her husband Jeremy Vuolo have been particularly handsy before they got married.
-They were so open about their PDA that they even had to justify it for themselves in news.
+They were so open about their PDA that they even had to justify it for themselves in the news.

 “Jinger and I are both very affectionate.
 It means a lot to have an arm around or something, and that’s how we express our affection,” Jeremy said, according to Us Weekly.
 “We have a clean conscience as long as it’s not leading us to impurity.”